FEniCS/governance/governance.md

 A member of the Advisory Board is appointed by the Steering Council for a term of 5 years.
 The minimum number of Board Members is five.
 No two Advisory Board Members may be employed by the same organisation.
 Members of the Steering Council can be members of the Advisory Board.
 Initial terms for Board Members will be 2, 3, 4 and 5 years to stagger (re)election to the Board.
 At the end of a term, an Advisory Board member may be reappointed by the Steering Council.

 ### Conflict of interest

-It is expected that Council and Board Members will be employed at a wide range of companies, universities and non-profit organizations.
+It is expected that Council and Board Members will be employed at a wide range of companies, universities and non-profit organisations.
 Because of this, it is possible that Members will have conflicts of interest.
 Such conflicts of interest include, but are not limited to: